ozbillwang/terraform-best-practices/README.md

 In fact the command `terraform 0.13upgrade` in terraform v0.13.3 (the latest version currently) doesn't work to convert older versions less than v0.11

-So you have to download terraform 0.12 version to do the upgrade if you have old version codes.
-But from hashicorp terraform website, you can't download the older versions now
+So you have to download terraform 0.12 version to do the upgrade.
+But from hashicorp terraform website, there is only v0.13.x for downloading now.

 Here is a simple way if you can run with docker